tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/texteditors.md

 {{% /tip %}}

 {{% summary %}}
 The best choice ultimately depends on your personal preferences and requirements since all 4 text editors are available cross-platform (on Windows, macOS or Linux).
-So,give them a try and see which one is the perfect fit for your programming journey!
+So, give them a try and see which one is the perfect fit for your programming journey!
 {{% /summary %}}

 The following table provides the most important differences between the 4 text editors discussed in this building block: